-Chapter VII starts with sections on perfect normality and collectionwise normality as relatives of normality; paracompactness is not studied in this monograph since a chapter in the authors' earlier book cited above is devoted to it.
-The frame of reals $\mathcal{L}(\mathbb{R})$ being discussed in detail in the Appendix, the authors now have at their disposal the concept of a continuous real-valued function on a frame L, being a frame map $\mathcal{L}(\mathbb{R}) \to L$ , and the very useful way of defining such functions via the technical concept of a trail.
-With S(L) denoting the sublocale lattice of L (which is a coframe), the notion of (arbitrary) real-valued function on a frame L is defined as a continuous realvalued function on the frame $S(L)^{op}$ , i.e., a frame homomorphism $\mathcal{L}(\mathbb{R}) \to S(L)^{op}$ , leading also to very natural definitions of upper- and lower-semicontinuous real-valued functions on L (such that continuous becomes equivalent to being upper and lower semicontinuous).
-The next section of this chapter then develops a pointfree version of the Katětov-Tong insertion theorem, stating that normality of a frame L is equivalent to the statement that whenever one considers an upper-semicontinuous real-valued function f on L and a lower-semicontinuous real-valued function g on L with $f \leq g$ , a continuous real-valued function h on L with $f \leq h \leq g$ can be found (here, an obvious identification of real-valued continuous functions with certain real-valued functions is tacitly assumed, as explained in detail in the monograph).
-Subsequently, pointfree versions of the characterizations of normality by Urysohn's separation lemma and Tietze's (bounded) extension theorem are now readily obtained as corollaries.
-The last two sections of this chapter deal with extremal disconnectedness for frames (the definition of which is obtained by formally dualizing the one of normality) and obtaining both generalized and dualized versions of the Katětov-Tong insertion theorem in this setting.
+Chapter VII starts with sections on perfect normality and collectionwise normality as relatives of normality; paracompactness is not studied in this monograph, since a chapter in the authors' ealier one mentioned higher up, is devoted to it.
+The frame of reals $\mathcal{L}(\mathbb{R})$ being discussed in detail in the Appendix, the authors now have at their disposal the concept of a continuous real-valued function on a frame L, being a frame map $\mathcal{L}(\mathbb{R}) \to L$ and the very useful way of defining them through the technical concept of a trail.
+With S(L) denoting the sublocale lattice of L (which is a coframe), the notion of (arbitrary) real-valued function on a frame L is defined as a continuous real-valued function on the frame $S(L)^{op}$ . i.e. a frame homomorphism $\mathcal{L}(\mathbb{R}) \to S(L)^{\mathrm{op}}$ , leading also to very natural definitions of upper- and lowersemicontinuous real-valued functions on L (such that continuous becomes equivalent to being upper and lower semicontinuous).
+The next section of this chapter then develops a pointfree version of the Katětov-Tong Insertion Theorem, stating that normality of a frame L is equivalent to the statement that, whenever one considers an upper-semicontinuous real valued function f on L and lower-semicontinuous real-valued function g on L with $f \leq g$ , a continuous real-valued function h on L with $f \leq h \leq g$ can be found (here an obvious identification of real-valued continuous functions with certain real-valued functions is tacitly assumed, as explained in deatil in the monograph).
+Subsequently, pointfree versions of the characterizations of normality by Urysohn's Separation Lemma and Tietze's (Bounded) Extension Theorem are now readily obtained as corollaries.
+The last two sections of this chapter deal with extremal disconnectedness for frames (the definition of which is obtained by formally dualizing the one of normality) and obtaining both generalized and dualized versions of the Katetov-Tong Insertion Theorem in this setting.

 The penultimate chapter is Chapter IX (Scatteredness: Joins of Closed Sublocales).
-In Chapter II, it is proved that subfitness of a locale is equivalent to the fact that every open sublocale of it is a join of closed ones.
-It is also proved that fitness can be expressed in a somewhat dual way, namely that a locale is fit if and only if every one of its closed sublocales can be written as a meet of open ones.
-Surprisingly, and indicating that fitness is quite a lot stronger than subfitness, it is proved that a locale is fit if and only if every one of its sublocales is a meet of open ones.
-This obviously begs the question of how the property that 'every sublocale of L can be written as a join of closed ones' relates to this picture.
+In Chapter II, it was proved that subfitness of a locale is equivalent to the fact that every open sublocale of it is a join of closed ones.
+It was also proved that fitness can be expressed in a somewhat dual way, namely that a locale is fit if and only if every one of its closed sublocales can be written as a meet of open ones.
+Surprisingly, and indicating that fitness is quite a lot stronger than subfitness, it was proved that a locale is fit if and only if every one of its sublocales is a meet of open ones.
+This obviously begs the question how the property that 'every sublocale of L can be written as a join of closed ones' relates to this picture.
 This property turns out to be a very strong one, equivalent to L being scattered and fit, and also to L being scattered and subfit (where a frame is called scattered if its sublocale lattice is a Boolean algebra).
-In the remainder of the chapter, further interesting material such as, e.g., the relation to classical scatteredness for spaces, Simmons' sublocale theorem and a study of the 'Boolean cover' of a subfit frame is treated.
+In the remainder of the chapter, further interesting material like e.g. the relation to classical scatterdness for spaces, Simmons' Sublocale Theorem and a study of the 'Boolean cover' of a subfit frame is treated.